erelsgl/fairweb/README.md

 ## Usage

-Create a Google Spreadsheet named `FairDivision`, and share it with the following email:
+Create a Google Spreadsheet and share it with the email in your `credentials.json` file.
+It should look like:

     test-159@spreadsheet-example-erelsgl.iam.gserviceaccount.com